SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

 Occupying a stunning stretch of the Adriatic coastline, Croatia is one of Europe's top seaside destinations.
 Boasting more than 1,100 islands, the country is renowned for its limpid waters and picture-perfect scenery.

-But Croatia is much more than sea and sunshine; it has everything from historic walled cities and spectacular Roman ruins to imposing castles and unspoiled national parks.
-The fantastic cuisine (including exquisite seafood on the coast and truffles in Istria), fine wines and uzzing café culture add to the appeal.
+But Croatia is much more than sea and sunshine – it’s home to historic walled cities and spectacular Roman ruins, as well as imposing castles and unspoiled national parks.
+The fantastic cuisine, including seafood on the coast and truffles in Istria, fine wines and buzzing café culture add to the appeal.

-The country's capital, Zagreb, is truly Central European.
-Everything from the architecture to the hearty cuisine reflects the region's centuries-old ties with Austro-Hungary and the city also makes a good base for visiting the historic castles and vineyards of Zagorje.
-Croatia is home to seven UNESCO World Heritage Sites, has a glut of world-class museums and plays host to dozens of festivals.
+The capital, Zagreb, can be called quintessentially Central European.
+Everything from the architecture to the hearty cuisine reflects the region’s centuries-old ties with the Austro-Hungarian Empire.
+The city also makes a good base from which to explore the historic castles and vineyards of Zagorje.

-Rugged mountain ranges such as Velebit and Gorski Kotar are a haven for hiking, while the Adriatic offers ideal conditions for sailing, scuba-diving and sea-kayaking.
-Those in search of a more restful holiday can enjoy hours of sunshine on the beach - and remember, as Europe's top naturist destination, Croatia is one place you can finally get that all-over tan.
+Back on the Adriatic, Croatia offers ideal sailing conditions, scuba diving and sea kayaking.
+And of course, those in search of a more restful holiday can enjoy hours of sunshine on the beach.
+As Europe's top naturist destination, Croatia is also a place where you can even get that all-over tan.

 Kuna (HRK; symbol Kn) = 100 Lipa.
 Notes are in denominations of Kn1,000, 500, 200, 100, 50, 20 and 10.
 Coins are in denominations of Kn25, 5, 2 and 1, and 50, 20, 10, 5, 2 and 1 lipa.Credit Cards: